maxencegilson/Master_thesis_/README.md

 correlation_map.py : allows to plot the two different correlation maps using the seaborn library.

-database.py : uploads the database into the correct format.
+database.py : loads the database into the correct format.

 main.py : allows to compute the different methods and plot the results.
 Everything is explicitly explained in the comments of the file.